KaihaoYuHW/Verilog_VGA/README.md

 VGA uses RGB (red, green and blue) mode, which refers to a system representing the colors used on a digital display screen.
 Red, green and blue can be combined in various proportions to obtain any color in the visible spectrum.

+## project structure
+- "doc": the information for each module (see .md)

+- "rtl": the implementation of all modules (see .v)

+- "sim": all testbenches of each module

 ## VGA connector

 ![VGA-connector-port](https://github.com/KaihaoYuHW/Verilog_VGA/blob/main/doc/VGA-connector-port.png)